GrowtopiaNoobs/GrowDocs/enet_server/tank_packets/type04.md

 - string - world name
 - uint32 - width in world blocks
 - uint32 - height in world blocks
-- uint32 - world size, which is simply multiplication of world width and height
+- uint32 - world tile count, which is simply multiplication of world width and height

+NOTE!
+The width and height may not be bigger than 255.
+Trying to load more than 65025 (255 \* 255) tiles also messes up the game.

-From this moment starts array of block.
-Blocks are saved in left to right, followed by up to down order.
-All block data are placed one after another without any separator or anything.
+From this moment starts array of tiles.
+Tiles are saved in left to right, followed by up to down order.
+Every tile's data is placed one after another without any separator.

 ### Tile data description